sowmen/face-cutout/preprocessing/README.md

 ## Data Preprocessing

 The preprocessing steps are same for all datasets.
 The files provided cannot be used as is.
 I have only provided them as I have used.
-For individual purposes fix teh data paths and output directories.
+For individual purposes fix the data paths and output directories.

 1. `detect_original_faces.py` -> Detect original faces from only the original videos.
 This will save `.json` containing bounding box locations for the faces in each frame of aeach video.
 2. `extract_crops.py` -> Extract the face regions using the bounding boxes and save them as `.png`.